Collect fountain data

 With these list values, users will only be able to answer yes or no for the Functioning field.
 For the Condition field, you'll create list values so that users can only answer that the fountain is clean or dirty.

 - In the list of fields, click Condition.
 Click Create List.

-- Create a list value with a label and code of Clean.
+- Create a list value with a label and code of Clean and click Add.
 Create a second list value with a label and code of Dirty.

 - Click Save.

 Add the layer to a map